Pirate-Weather/pirateweather/docs/API.md

 *  `nbm`

 #### Extend
 If `extend=hourly` is included, hourly data for the next 168 hours will be included, instead of the standard 48!
 This adds some time (~0.3s) to the response, since additional processing is required.

-#### Time Zone
-Finally, if `tz=precise` is included, the high precision algorithm of [TimeZoneFinder](https://timezonefinder.readthedocs.io/en/latest/) is used in place of the rapid one.
-This also adds some time (~0.3s), and in most cases doesn't impact the results (since everything is reported in UTC, the only thing the timezone is used for is to determine the start and end point of the day), but is added as an option if you need an accurate zone.

 #### Version
 If `version=2` is included fields which were not part of the Dark Sky API will be included.
 These fields are `smoke`, `smokeMax`, `smokeMaxTime`, `fireIndex`, `fireIndexMax`, `fireIndexMaxTime`, `liquidAccumulation`, `snowAccumulation`, `iceAccumulation`, `dawnTime` and `duskTime`.
 It also includes `nearestStormDistance` and `nearestStormBearing` to each of the hourly blocks and `sourceIDX` where you can see the X/Y and lat/long coordinate for each returned model.